emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

    }
    ```

-- A list of known Elasticsearch hosts
+- A list of known Data Node hosts

    ```bash
    hosts = [